State Minister

 State Ministry for National Disaster Management

-Turabi fought alongside Afghan jihadi leader Abdul Rab Rasool Sayyaf against the Soviets during the 1980s, reportedly losing an eye and a leg.
-An ideological figure, Turabi maintained close ties with the Taliban's founder, Mullah Mohammad Omar, and Mullah Mohammad Hassan Akhund, the current head of the Taliban's Council of Ministers.
-With his roots in Kandahar, some reports suggest he was born in 1963 in Chora District, Uruzgan province.
-He is listed on the United Nations sanctions list under the designation TAi.058.
+Turabi fought alongside Afghan jihadi leader Abdul Rab Rasool Sayyaf against Soviet forces in the 1980s, during which he reportedly lost an eye and a leg.
+An ideological figure within the movement, he maintained close ties with the Taliban's founder, Mullah Mohammad Omar, as well as Mullah Mohammad Hassan Akhund, the current Taliban prime minister.

 Required *